Lynk Tools

 โ–ผ

-โ‘ฃ Replaces the first occurrence of the placeholder in today's schedule (local timezone)
+โ‘ฃ Replaces the next matching occurrence of the placeholder after the job run time

 When neither target is found